epangelias/paracelsus/README.md

 - [ ] Look into vercel blob storage
 - [ ] Use nextjs ai for use of other apis
 - [ ] Try the useSWR hook from next
+- [ ] Make a App container ui instead of just chatbox in index.tsx